RainBowLuoCS/OpenOmni/README.md

 OpenOmni is the end-to-end fully open-sourced pioneering method that successfully incorporates image,speech and text into the omni large language model.
 OpenOmni's design for speech generation through language bridging and text-guided speech can be quickly trained in situations where omni-modal data and VRAM resources are scarce.
 OpenOmni not only supports omni-modal nderstanding, but also supports two real-time emotional speech generation modes, CTC mode and AR mode, so that users can flexibly choose according to their needs to achieve a balance between generation speed and quality.
 The flexible framework design allows OpenOmni to be easily and quickly applied to a variety of downstream tasks, such as speech embodied navigation, multi-role-playing speech dialogue, etc. Everyone is welcome to come and experience it now!

 ## 🔥 Update
+- [2025/05/15]🔥Two paper has beed accepted by ACL 2025 main based on our findings (LLaMA-Omin2 and OmniCharacter).
+We warmly welcome everyone to use our work.
 - [2025/05/05]🔥Our gate fusion technology for more acurrate speech content generation is adopted by [LLaMA-Omni2](https://arxiv.org/pdf/2505.02625)
 - [2025/02/12]🔥Add some missing file and fix all possible bug
 - [2025/01/13]🔥OpenOmni is coming!
 We release the [code](https://github.com/RainBowLuoCS/OpenOmni), [model](https://huggingface.co/Tongyi-ConvAI/OpenOmni) and [data](https://huggingface.co/datasets/Tongyi-ConvAI/OpenOmni)